Sequential stub matching for uniform generation of directed graphs with a given degree sequence

-As an alternative to MCMC, linear complexity sequential algorithms construct simple graphs by starting with an empty edge set and adding edges one-by-one while updating the probability after each edge placement \cite{steger1999generating,blitzstein2011sequential,kim2003generating,bayati2010sequential}.
-For instance, Steger and Wormald's algorithm \cite{steger1999generating} samples regular graphs almost uniformly with the running time shown to be $\mathcal O(n d_\text{max}^2)$ by Kim and Vu \cite{kim2003generating}.
+Sequential sampling has been realised for regular graphs with the running time shown to be $\mathcal O(md_\text{max}^2)$ by Kim and Vu \cite{kim2003generating}.
 Bayati, Kim and Saberi \cite{bayati2010sequential} generalised the sequential method to an arbitrary degree sequence, yet maintaining a near-linear in the number of edges algorithmic complexity.
-For these algorithms, the maximum degree may depend on $n$ with some asymptotic constraints, and the bounds on the error in the output distribution asymptotically vanish as $n$ tends to infinity.
-The downside of sequential algorithms is that for a fixed $n$ they alone cannot improve the error by performing more computations.
-Nevertheless, the error can be still improved by generating a seed with a sequential algorithm and then post-processing with an MCMC to improve uniformity, providing that the chain features rapid mixing for the given degree distribution.
+For these algorithms, the maximum degree may depend on $n$ with some asymptotic constraints, and the bounds on the error in the output distribution asymptotically vanish as $m$ tends to infinity.
+Other approaches~\cite{blitzstein2011sequential,Genio,bassler2015exact} realise non-uniform sampling while also outputting probability of the generated sample a posteriori.
+Hence they may be used to compute expectations over the probability space of random graphs.

+Let us call a directed graph \emph{simple} when it has no self loops or parallel edges with identical orientation.
+If there is a simple directed graph with a given degree sequence prescribing the number of in- and out- stubs for each vertex, we call this distribution \emph{graphical}.
+A given degree sequence can be tested for this property by applying Fulkerson's criterion \cite{lamar2011directed}.
+In this work, we provide a sequential algorithm for asymptotically uniform sampling of simple directed graphs with a given degree sequence by generalising the method of Bayati, Kim and Saberi \cite{bayati2010sequential}, which requires more delicate analysis because of a two-component degree sequence.

-In this work, we provide a fast sequential algorithm for almost-unifrom sampling of simple directed graphs with a given degree sequence by building upon the work of Bayati, Kim and Saberi \cite{bayati2010sequential}.
-We call a digraph \emph{simple} when it has no self loops or parallel edges with identical orientation.
-Similarly to the undirected case, our degree sequence is required to be graphical in the sense of \cite{lamar2011directed}.
-The expected runtime of our algorithm is almost-linear in the number of edges and the bound on the error between the uniform and output distributions asymptotically vanishes for large graphs.
-As such, our algorithm provides a good trade-off between the speed and uniformity.
-Furthermore, if exact uniformity is required for finite $n$, it can be achieved by post-processing with an appropriate MCMC algorithm for directed graphs, see for example \cite{greenhill2018switch,Erdos}.
+We show that the expected runtime of our algorithm is $O(m)$ and the bound on the error between the uniform and output distributions asymptotically vanishes for large graphs.
+Our algorithm provides a good trade-off between the speed and uniformity, and additionally computes an estimate for the number of directed graphs with a given directed degree sequence.
+Furthermore, we would like to stress that for finite $n$, our algorithm is complementary to available MC-based methods, as it produces good seeds for further refining with directed edge switching techniques.